 Compression can be are worn as leggings, capris, shorts, thigh-highs and pantyhose for lower body swelling management.
 Sleeves and gloves support arms.
 And they can be made for other areas of your body as well.

 For optimal support, garments should be worn daily and washed before they are worn again.
 Most people get two sets to alternate for laundry and convenience.
 Like all clothing, compression garments wear out.
-They tend to lose elasticity - and with it effectiveness - after about six months and should be replaced.
+They tend to lose elasticity - and with it effectiveness - after about 4-6 months and should be replaced.